compute stress/atom command

 Note that as defined in the formula, per-atom stress is the negative of the per-atom pressure tensor.
 It is also really a stress*volume formulation, meaning the computed quantity is in units of pressure*volume.
 It would need to be divided by a per-atom volume to have units of stress (pressure), but an individual atom’s volume is not well defined or easy to compute in a deformed solid or a liquid.
 See the compute voronoi/atom command for one possible way to estimate a per-atom volume.

 Thus, if the diagonal components of the per-atom stress tensor are summed for all atoms in the system and the sum is divided by dV, where d = dimension and V is the volume of the system, the result should be -P, where P is the total pressure of the system.

 These lines in an input script for a 3d system should yield that result.
 I.e. the last 2 columns of thermo output will be the same:

 compute peratom all stress/atom NULL compute p all reduce sum c_peratom c_peratom c_peratom variable press equal -(c_p+c_p+c_p)/(3*vol) thermo_style custom step temp etotal press v_press

 The per-atom stress does not include any Lennard-Jones tail corrections to the pressure added by the pair_modify tail yes command, since those are contributions to the global system pressure.

 This compute calculates a per-atom array with 6 columns, which can be accessed by indices 1-6 by any command that uses per-atom values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.